suse-janguyen/fleet-awesome/misc/bugfest/README.md

 ### Sample Tor Controller (Bugfest)

-Note: for demonstration purposes only, and client testing.
+Define Tor instances in your k8s using a set of provided custom resource definitions (tor, onion, onionha, projectconfigs) for experimentation, demonstration, and client testing purposes.

 ...